-Extreme weather events, in particular, represent a separate set of challenges in getting timely and accurate ERT data to customers.
-As a storm blows through the country, it presents safety obstacles to immediate restoration, for example the risk of sending crews out in Red or Orange level winds, when trees or lines may still be coming down.
+We are also reviewing the ERT process for extreme weather events.
+Extreme weather events represent a unique set of challenges in getting timely and accurate ERT data to customers.
+As a storm blows through the country, it presents safety obstacles to immediate restoration, for example the risk of sending crews out in "Red" or "Orange" level winds, when trees or lines may still be coming down.
 Analysis of past storms show that the forecasted weather in advance of the storm may differ from the weather experienced and therefore the actual damage to the network is not easily predicted.
 It is only when the storm has past that the true scope of the damage is revealed.
-See Table 1 below for a comparison of damage from two 2020 storms with similar weather warnings beforehand and very different outcomes.
+See Table 1 below for a comparison of damage from various storms since 2020 with similar weather warnings beforehand and very different outcomes.

-Name Date Peak Number of Customers without supply Forecast Storm Jorge 29/02/2020 7400 Red wind warning Clare & Galway, Orange wind warning for country.
-Storm Ellen 19/08/2020- 22/08/2020 180,000 Red wind warning Cork, Orange wind western coastal counties.
+Name Date Peak Number of Forecast

+Customers without supply

+Storm Jorge 29/02/2020 7400 Red wind warning Clare & Galway,

+Orange wind warning for country.

+Storm Ellen 19/08/2020- 180,000 Red wind warning Cork, Orange wind

+22/08/2020 western coastal counties.

+Storm Barra 07/12/2021 60,200 Red wind warning for county Cork,

+Kerry and Clare, Orange wind warning

+for many western counties and some

+eastern counties, with a Yellow wind

+warning covering the rest of the country

+Storm 18/02/2022 80,600 Red wind warning for Cork and Kerry

+Eunice with an Orange snow warning for

+several northern and western counties

-TABLE 1: COMPARISON OF STORM JORGE VERSUS STORM ELLEN
+TABLE 1: COMPARISON OF STORMS

-Recognising this, ESB Networks propose to review the ERT process for major storms separately as part of this incentive, to establish the optimal ERT process to best serve the customer during major storms.
+Recognising this, ESB Networks are reviewing the ERT process for major storms separately as part of this incentive, to establish the optimal ERT process to best serve the customer during major storms.

-From 2023 onwards, the focus will be on delivering against the ERT targets that will be in place and further fine tuning the selected configuration settings within the System based on the latest data.
+For 2023, the focus will be on delivering against the ERT targets that will be in place and further fine tuning the selected configuration settings within the System based on the latest data.